tkgospodinov/omniauth-fitbit/README.md

 end
 ```

-A couple notes: 'api-version' defaults to '1' and can be omitted from OmniAuth Fitbit API calls.
+A few notes: 'api-version' defaults to '1' and can be omitted from OmniAuth Fitbit API calls.
 If you omit the 'response-format', the response will be in the default xml format.
+Some authenticated API methods can be accessed without auth tokens, if you supply a user's
+user-id (see the API docs for details).

 To access the Subscription API, two new api methods were created just for this gem:
 API-Create-Subscription and API-Delete-Subscription.
-The syntax is the same as above.
-Read the
+These api methods only exist in this gem,
+not the Fitbit API.
+If you consult the Subscription API docs for adding and deleting subscriptions,
-API docs and supply the required parameters 'collection-path' and 'subscription-id'.
+and supply the required parameters, these two api methods work just as described for the
-NOTE: To subscribe to ALL of a user's changes make 'collection-path' = 'all'.
+Resource Access API.
+NOTE: To subscribe to ALL of a user's changes, make 'collection-path' = 'all'.

 ## Copyright